Rajkumar Sharma (cricketer)

 Rajkumar Sharma is a cricket coach and a former Ranji Trophy player.
 He was born in Saharanpur, Uttar Pradesh on 18 June 1965.

 Sharma was a right-handed batsman and a right-arm off break bowler.
-He represented Delhi in First Class Cricket (1986-1991) matches and also some List A matches.
+He represented Delhi in First Class Cricket (1986–1991) matches and also some List A matches.

-On 29 September 2016, He was awarded Dronacharya Award for his coaching.
+On 29 September 2016, He was awarded the Dronacharya Award for his coaching.

 He appointed coach of Malta national cricket team for 2019 Spain Triangular T20I Series from 29 to 31 March 2019.